 Industrial Piercing Pain - How Much Do They Hurt?

 You’ll have to keep in mind that you’re getting two piercings, not just one, when you opt for an industrial piercing.
-So any pain you would ordinarily feel with a piercing will be doubled just because you’re going through the procedure twice.
+Therefore, any pain you would ordinarily feel with a piercing will be doubled just because you’re going through the procedure twice.

-But because it is passing through cartilage which doesn’t have a lot of nerve endings, the industrial piercing pain won’t be overwhelming.
+Considering the piercing is passing through cartilage which doesn’t have a lot of nerve endings, the industrial piercing pain won’t be overwhelming.
 It will hurt less than having an IV placed for instance.

 You might even end up feeling more mental anguish than you will actual physical pain.
 The idea of getting one piercing, let alone two, is enough to send some people over the edge.
 It’s easy to psych yourself out into thinking something is going to be worse than it really is.